Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 If the traditional dumbbell rear fly causes strain on your lower back, try using a lying rear delt fly.

-Instead of relying on your core to stabilize your body, you can rest your weight on the bench, which will help to better isolate your rear deltoids.
+Instead of relying on your core to stabilize your body, you can rest on the bench, which will help to isolate your rear deltoids better.

-Lying rear delt fly is a great basic move.
-When done correctly, it can effectively target your neck, shoulders, upper back and upper body.
+When done correctly, it can effectively target the upper body including your neck, shoulders, and upper back.

 Lying Rear Delt Dumbbell Fly